 Powerful words and even more powerful reality because of God's grace, received by faith and experienced in baptism!

-We are in a series of messages focused on "What is CORE" to Christian faith.[CORE] Jesus made clear his followers must obey his Great Commission (Matthew 28:18-20).
+We are in a series of messages focused on "What is CORE" to the Christian faith.[CORE] Jesus made clear his followers must obey his Great Commission (Matthew 28:18-20).
 He stressed his authority and gave them the command to "make disciples."
 He then commanded three processes they must use to accomplish their mission faithfully:

 Jesus clearly commanded that these three actions were essential for us to make disciples.
 The Lord's final command — what we often call the "Great Commission" — was to make disciples by going, baptizing, and training (teaching) new disciples to obey) what Jesus had commanded.
 The Lord didn't allow for a substitute version of his command, although many have offered a substitute version that often leaves out baptizing and training to obey Jesus' command.